When Should My Child Stay Home?

 - Fever: A student with a temperature of 100.4°F or greater.
 The student should not return until 24 hours of no fever, without the use of fever-reducing medications.

-- Diarrhea: The student should have no loose stools for 24 hours prior to returning to school.
+- Diarrhea: The student should not have loose stools for 48 hours without the use of medications before returning to school.

-- Vomiting: The student should have no vomiting episodes for 24 hours prior to returning.
+- Vomiting: The student should have no vomiting episodes for 48 hours without the use of medications before returning.

 - Certain communicable diseases: Students and staff diagnosed with certain communicable diseases may have to be excluded for a certain period.
 Contact your School Nurse for more information.